Definition of Ethnomethodology

 - Ethnomethodologists have studied behavior change by breaking a norm, such as facing the back of an elevator and observing how other passengers react.

 - An (noun) ethnomethodologist studies society from the (adjective) ethnomethodologic or (adjective) ethnomethodological perspective to understand social interactions (adverb) ethnomethodologically.

 - Atkinson, J. Maxwell, and John Heritage.
 1984.
 Structures of Social Action: Studies in Conversation Analysis.
-Cambridge, United Kingdom: Cambridge University Press.
+Cambridge: Cambridge University Press.

 - Garfinkel, Harold.
 1967.
 Studies in Ethnomethodology.
 Englewood Cliffs, NJ: Prentice-Hall.